 Simple English definitions for legal terms

-Read a random definition: office audit
+Read a random definition: mineral entry

 A motion for new trial is a request made by a party after a trial has ended, asking the court to vacate the judgment and hold a new trial to review some or all of the issues from the previous trial.
 This can be done by any party, whether it was a trial by jury or a bench trial.
 The reasons for granting a motion for a new trial include significant legal errors, the verdict going against the weight of evidence, irregularities in the court proceedings, jury misconduct, newly discovered evidence, or improper damages.
 Sometimes, a court may order remittitur or additur instead of holding a new trial to address issues with damages.
 In some cases, a party must file a motion for a new trial to raise the issue on appeal.